Otaviosp29/Otaviosp29/README.md

 - 👋 Hi, I’m @Otaviosp29
 - 👀 I’m interested in ... basketball
-- 🌱 I’m currently learning ... mangás
+- 🌱 I’m currently learning ... ser romântico
 - 💞️ I’m looking to collaborate on ...com o meu futuro
 - 📫 How to reach me ...sendo simpático(a)